sunriseapps/imagesorcery-mcp/README.md

 - ✅ Crop, resize, and rotate images with precision
 - ✅ Draw text and shapes on images
+- ✅ Add logos and watermarks
 - ✅ Detect objects using state-of-the-art models
 - ✅ Extract text from images with OCR
-- ✅ Get detailed image metadata
 - ✅ Use a wide range of pre-trained models for object detection, OCR, and more
+- ✅ Do all of this **locally**, without sending your images to any servers

 Just ask your AI to help with image tasks: